 Skip to main content

-The Enterprise API gives you full access to manage the following entities in your team:
+The Inbox API gives you full access to manage the following entities in your team:

 • Threads: DM conversations on X